 Your answer will give you clarity so you can either resolve it or let it go for now.
-Finally, put your hand on your heart and send a nurturing message: Thank you, anxiety, for trying to protect me, but I’m good now.
+Then, put your hand on your heart and send a nurturing message: Thank you, anxiety, for trying to protect me, but I’m good now.
 Says Brach, “This combination of mindfulness and self-compassion eases the emotions preventing us from relaxing.”

-Savor the Moment
+Savor the moment

 When we’re fully in the “now,” worries about the past and future disappear, explains Gillihan.
 To bring yourself into the present, just take in your surroundings.
 Note the couch, the clock, the tree outside.
 Listen to the wind chimes on your porch.
 Feel your body sink into your chair.
 “When we invite our mind to be as present as our body,” Gillihan says, “we have a sense of coming home to a place of joy that lets us relax.”

-A version of this article originally appeared in our print magazine, Woman’s World.
+This article originally appeared in our print magazine, Woman’s World.

 Whether you're looking to sleep better, have less anxiety, get pain relief or simply unwind the mind, these award-winning CBD Gummies from Sky Wellness do just the trick!
 Available in a variety of flavors, don't miss this special BOGO offer.
 Learn more at SkyWellness.com.